jarib/celerity-viewers/qt/QtCelerityViewer/README.markdown

 Binaries
 --------

-Binary downloads will be available on [GitHub](http://github.com/jarib/celerity-viewers/downloads).
+If you don't want to compile the app yourself, binary downloads will be available on [GitHub](http://github.com/jarib/celerity-viewers/downloads).
 In addition, you need the Qt frameworks:

   * Ubuntu/Debian: